-WWF offers an excellent benefits package and a competitive salary that is commensurate with experience.
-For more information, please visit WWF’s benefits page.
-The position will be located at WWF’s US headquarters in Washington, DC.
+WWF offers an excellent benefits package and a competitive salary commensurate with experience.
+The position location is negotiable.

 CEA Recruiting is assisting WWF with this search.
-To be considered for this position, interested candidates should use the apply button below to submit a resume, cover letter, and salary requirements through CEA’s job portal.
+To be considered for this position, interested candidates should click the link below to submit a resume, cover letter, and salary requirements through CEA’s job portal.

-Please direct all inquiries to Tamara Evans, Senior Search Lead firstname.lastname@example.org.
+This position will remain posted until filled.
+Please direct all inquiries to Tamara Evans, Senior Search Lead (email@example.com).